davidanderson3/umls-release-qa/umls.nlm.nih.gov/releasedocs/2024AA/Release notes and other txt files/readme.txt

  - MDREST (Estoninan Edition of the Medical Dictionary for Regulatory Activities Terminology (MedDRA).
  - MDRFIN (Finnish Edition of the Medical Dictionary for Regulatory Activities Terminology (MedDRA).

 33 English sources and 46 translation sources were updated.
-These include MeSH®, MedDRA, RxNorm, and SNOMED CT® (English and Spanish).
+These include MeSHR, MedDRA, RxNorm, and SNOMED CTR (English and Spanish).
 For detailed information on changes in this version of the Metathesaurus, see the Updated Sources (Expanded) section.
 Additional release statistics may be found in the Statistics section.

 SPECIALIST Lexicon and Lexical Tools
 -------------------